 5. Stay active

-Rest day is the perfect opportunity to take advantage of low impact workouts such as yoga or Pilates.
+Rest day is the perfect opportunity to take advantage of low-impact workouts such as yoga or Pilates.
 Or simply take a walk.
 The idea is to take a break from those hardcore gym workouts, yet keep your body moving.
-Aim for 30-45 minutes of light recovery exercise on rest day.
+Aim for 30-45 minutes of light recovery exercise on a rest day.